upleveled/system-setup/linux.md

     This will prepare a program that we will use in the course.
 This will take a while and then respond with a message that some modules have been installed, similar to this:<br><br>
     <img src="./general-1-cra-installed.png"><br><br>

-12. Copy the following text and right-click in the PowerShell window to paste the text.
-Hit enter.<br><br>
+12. Copy the following text, paste it in the terminal and hit return.<br><br>
     ```bash
     sudo yarn global add @upleveled/preflight
     ```